azzumioz/graduation/README.md

 ### Vote
 Functionality administrator:
-- GET /rest/admin/users/votes - пget a list of all the votes for today
+- GET /rest/admin/users/votes - get a list of all the votes for today

 Functionality user:
 - POST /rest/votes - vote for a restaurant by id